sanioky/parse-aux-client-public/README.md

 As with the old Parse.com service, you can only upload a single .js file, named `main.js`.
 Any dependencies need to be manually copy/pasted into that .js file.
 We are working to lift that limitation.

+### Web Hosting

+All the files in the `public` directory are publically available at the URLs that are of the following format: `https://parse.buddy.com/public/{app ID}/{directory structure}/{file}`.
+Using the above directory structure example, and a sample app ID of 98d29ee6-0b40-4296-9665-10d36b9ae0ad, the resulting URL would be `https://parse.buddy.com/public/98d29ee6-0b40-4296-9665-10d36b9ae0ad/sample.txt`.

+### Caveats

+There are some incompatibilities with the old Parse.com cloud code service.
+They are detailed [here](https://github.com/ParsePlatform/Parse-Server/wiki/Compatibility-with-Hosted-Parse#Cloud-Code).

 ## Use

 For help, run without arguments: